The 6th Annual European Space Forum

 • How are key stakeholders (e.g. ESA, the Commission, Member States, UNOOSA, ITU, and private operators) fostering cooperation, compliance, and responsible behaviour?
 Are current international frameworks sufficient to manage space traffic and prevent monopolisation?

 • What initiatives are underway at the international level to address space sustainability, and what role is Europe playing as part of these efforts?
-How can Europe secure broader international buy-in for its sustainability objectives while ensuring that the transition towards sustainability strengthens, rather than weakens, the competitiveness of EU industry?

 • How can innovation and new commercial services, particularly in emerging technologies and AI, enhance space traffic management and support the long-term sustainability of the orbital environment?